kifah-s/UNDP_Traning/Week_17/README.md

-## Week 17:
+## Week 16:

-- Get to know the "Prisma": https://www.prisma.io/.

-- Get to know the "DBeaver Community": https://dbeaver.io/.
+- Get to know the "Headless CMS".

-- Get to know the "Cloudflare": https://www.cloudflare.com/.
+- Get to know the "Headless CMS - Strapi": https://strapi.io/.